bhimmetoglu/time-series-medicine/README.md

 be processed to construct features for modelling.
 This is achieved by the functions in the **utils** folder.
 Below are the desciption of these utilities.

+A simple summary of data preparation is explained in this [notebook](https://github.com/bhimmetoglu/seizure-forecast/blob/master/data_preparation.ipynb).

 ### **get_prepare_data.py**

 This piece of code performs data loading and construction of simple features for baseline models.
 Two types of feature